ransnir/catjs-jqm-seed/README.md

 # Getting started with catjs & jQueryMobile

+This project is an application skeleton for a typical [catjs](http://catjsteam.github.io/) with [jQuery Mobile](http://jquerymobile.com/) mobile-web app.
+The seed contains a sample JQM application with catjs annotation (called scraps). catjs will generate a new test project and translate those scraps to scripts within your code.
+After building your project, catjs will emulate a simple user-flow in the application. catjs will fill the input fields, click, slide and more.

 **catjs is a new open source automation framework for mobile-web applications testing**
 Check out the catjs page [http://catjsteam.github.io/](http://catjsteam.github.io/)
 Or try [npm page](https://www.npmjs.org/package/catjs) and [github page](https://github.com/catjsteam/catjs)